Testing homogeneity in dynamic discrete games in finite samples: Theoretical properties

-This section provides the formal arguments that are necessary to prove Theorem \ref{thm:sizeControl} and, thus, justify our hypothesis test in \eqref{eq:testDefn}.
-In particular, we show that our MCMC-based $p$-value in \eqref{eq:pvalue} is an approximation of the $p$-value of a specific randomization test.
-We argue that this randomization test is valid in finite samples but computationally infeasible, which explains why we propose the MCMC algorithm to approximate its $p$-value.

-This section is organized as follows.
-Section \ref{sec:suff_stat} provides an alternative representation of the likelihood of the data under $H_0$ in \eqref{eq:HT}.
-This result allows us to define a sufficient statistic of the data under $H_0$, denoted by $U(X)$.
-Section \ref{sec:def_G_now} introduces a transformation group of the data, which does not change the value of the sufficient statistic $U(X)$.\footnote{Hereafter, we use ``transformation group'' to denote the set defined in \citet[pages 693-4]{lehmann/romano:2005}.} Section \ref{sec:exact} defines a specific randomization test for \eqref{eq:HT}, and argues that is both finite-sample valid and computationally infeasible.
-Section \ref{sec:approx_results} shows that our MCMC-based test in \eqref{eq:testDefn} can successfully approximate the infeasible randomization test as the number of MCMC draws diverges.
+The remainder of this section develops the connection between our hypothesis test and the underlying randomization test for $H_{0}$.
+It is organized as follows.
+Section \ref{sec:suff_stat} provides an alternative representation of the likelihood of the data under Assumption \ref{ass:M} and $H_{0}$.
+This result allows us to define a sufficient statistic of the data under these conditions, denoted by $U(X)$.
+Section \ref{sec:group} relates our MCMC algorithm to a transformation group of the data, $\mathbf{G}$, which does not change the value of the sufficient statistic $U(X)$.
+Section \ref{sec:exact} defines the underlying randomization test for $H_{0}$ based on the transformation group $\mathbf{G}$, and argues that it is both finite-sample valid and computationally infeasible.
+Finally, Section \ref{sec:approx_results} shows that our MCMC-based test in \eqref{eq:testDefn} can successfully approximate the underlying randomization test as the number of MCMC draws diverges.